 NOTE: Any temperature effects on solvent properties (such as evaporation or changes in viscosity) might hamper your experiments.
 In the presented examples, the temperature was varied over a range of up to 40 K in steps of 10 K taking water as a solvent (e.g., from 278 K to 318 K).

 5.6.
-Approach the surface and determine the InvOLS (inverse optical lever sensitivity) by taking force-extension curves on a hard surface (such as silicon oxide).
+Approach the surface to determine the InvOLS (inverse optical lever sensitivity) by taking force-extension curves on a hard surface (such as silicon oxide).
 For this, take the deflection signal of the photodetector (in V) vs piezo distance and determine the slope of the part representing the indentation of the AFM cantilever tip into the underlying surface (repulsive regime) using a linear function.
-In order to reduce errors, take the average of at least five values as final InvOLS value.
+In order to reduce errors, take the average of at least five values to obtain the final InvOLS value.
 For further details, see the literature 4,39.

 NOTE: The InvOLS can only be reliably determined on hard surfaces.
 In the case of experiments on soft surfaces or interfaces make sure you place a hard surface close to your soft surfaces.
 Then, the InvOLS calibration can be done before or after your soft surface experiments without the need of disassembling the AFM setup.

 5.7.
 For spring constant determination, move the AFM cantilever to a height with neither attractive nor repulsive interactions between AFM cantilever tip and surface (several µm).
-Then, take a thermal noise spectrum where the power spectral density (PSD) vs frequency is plotted.
+Then, record a thermal noise spectrum where the power spectral density (PSD) vs frequency is plotted.
 The following steps are usually performed by automated built-in functions in commercial AFM software: first, the acquired thermal noise spectrum is analyzed by fitting a function to the PSD, e.g., a simple harmonic oscillator (SHO).
 The fit is done up to the minimum between the first and second resonance.
 Second, the area under the fitted part of the PSD vs frequency plot is determined representing the mean square displacement of the AFM cantilever in vertical direction.
 Finally, the equipartition theorem is used to obtain the AFM cantilever force constant28,50.

 NOTE: An appropriate frequency range should be used comprising the first resonance peak of the AFM cantilever.
 To get a satisfactory signal-to-noise ratio, at least 10 PSDs should be accumulated with the highest possible frequency resolution.

 5.8.
 Start the experiment.
-Record force maps by scanning the surface in grid-like fashion (e.g., 10 x 10 points for an area of 20 x 20 µm2) to avoid any surface spot specific effects (e.g., impurities, dislocations) and to average different surface areas.
+Record force maps by taking force-extension curves in a grid-like fashion (e.g., 10 x 10 points for an area of 20 x 20 µm2) to avoid any local surface effects (e.g., impurities, dislocations) and to average different surface areas.

-NOTE: Typical parameters are a velocity of 1 µm/s and a sampling rate of 5 kHz to ensure sufficient resolution.
-The sampling rate should be adapted when the velocity is varied.
-The force distance should be adapted to the contour or desorption length of the measured polymer (approx. twice the expected length).
+NOTE: Typical parameters are a pulling velocity of 1 µm/s and a sampling rate of 5 kHz to ensure sufficient resolution.
+The sampling rate should be adapted when the pulling velocity is varied.
+The retract distance should be adapted to the contour or desorption length of the measured polymer (approx. twice the expected length).

 5.9.
 Use and vary the dwell time towards the surface to allow the single polymer to adhere to the surface (typically 0 – 5 s).

 5.10.
-Repeat the determination of the cantilevers InvOLS and spring constant to ensure the calibration values at the end of the experiment.
+Repeat the determination of the InvOLS and the spring constant at the end of the experiment to check the consistency and the stability of the system.

 NOTE: For strong adhesion between polymer and surface, the calibration can be done after the actual experiment to preserve the functionalization.